prajaktajagdale/slate/source/index.html.md

 encrypted data along with the header containing metadata.
 IDPS supports symmetric, assymetric and deterministic encryption algorithms - AES128, AES256, RSA1024, RSA2048,
 AES128ECB, AES256ECB, AES128SIV, or AES256SIV.
+The returned binary response contains the encrypted data.
+A 6 byte prefix is attached to the encrypted data.
+The prefix includes a 2-byte fixed header containing the magic byte and the API version.
+The remaining 4 bytes indicate the key version.

 ### Parameters